Paramètres d'affichage

 What is it?

-If a person protected by France (refugee, beneficiary of subsidiary protection, stateless person) marries abroad, the law of the relevant country applies.
+A person protected by France (refugee, beneficiary of subsidiary protection, stateless person) can marry abroad .

-It is advisable to prepare everything several months in advance, because it takes time to obtain certain documents.
+It is advisable to prepare everything several months in advance, as it takes time to obtain some documents.

-After the wedding, you will have to take several steps to have your union recognized in France.
+After the marriage, you will have to take several steps to have your union recognized in France.

 Same-sex marriage is permitted in France, but it is only possible in certain countries .